jasonkylelol/mygomod/README.md

 # mygomod
-- hello world!
-- this is an empty go module repo!
+- this is an go module repo for test